brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 11/Hebrews 11 36 bht.md

 # Hebrews 11:36 Commentary Help Text

 ## BHT:
-In this description of others who faced trials and testing, it is mentioned that they endured cruel mockings, scourgings, bonds, and imprisonment.
-These experiences were not merely physical, but also served as a test of their character and endurance.
-Their ability to patiently endure and remain steadfast in the face of adversity showcased their unwavering commitment to their beliefs.
+These believers endured trials and testing, facing imprisonment and enduring cruel mockings and scourgings.
+Their faith was put to the test, and yet they persevered with great patience.
+The unique term mockings is used to describe the hardships they faced, while scourgings refers to the physical punishments they endured.
+Despite these trials, they remained committed to their faith, displaying a steadfastness that serves as an example for future believers.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "others—of a different class of confessors for the truth"
-2. "trial—testing their faith."
+2. "trial—testing their faith"
-3. "imprisonment—as Hanani (2 Chronicles 16:10), imprisoned by Asa.
-Micaiah, the son of Imlah, by Ahab (1 Kings 22:26; 1 Kings 22:27)."
+3. "imprisonment—as Hanani, imprisoned by Asa.
+Micaiah, the son of Imlah, by Ahab"

 ### Albert Barnes:
-1. "And others had trial of cruel mockings - Referring to the scorn and derision which the ancient victims of persecution experienced."
+1. "And others had trial of cruel mockings."
-2. "And scourging - Whipping.
-This was a common mode of punishment, and was usually inflicted before a martyr was put to death."
+2. "And scourging - Whipping."
 3. "And imprisonment."

 ### Philip Schaff:
 1. "Others had trial (experience) of cruel mockings and scourgings."
 2. "Yea, moreover (a harder thing, because of the continuance and depressing influence of it), of bends of imprisonment."
 3. "Perhaps with reference to Jonathan, or to Hanani, Micaiah, and especially to Jeremiah."

 ### Archibald T. Robertson:
-1. "εμπαιγμων κα μαστιγων. Εμπαιγμος is from εμπαιζω (Matthew 20:19), late word, in LXX, here alone in N.T."
+1. "Of mockings and scourgings."
-2. "Μαστιγων (μαστιξ, a whip, a scourge) is old and common enough (Acts 22:24)."
+2. "Εμπαιγμος is from εμπαιζω (Matthew 20:19), late word, in LXX, here alone in N.T."
-3. "εμπαιγμων κα μαστιγων"
+3. "Μαστιγων (μαστιξ, a whip, a scourge) is old and common enough (Acts 22:24)."

 ### John Gill:
-1. "And others had trial of cruel mockings..."
-(Hebrews 11:36)
+1. "And others had trial of cruel mockings."
-2. "yea, moreover of bonds and imprisonment..."
-(Hebrews 11:36)
+2. "Now of these things they had trial, or experience; their graces were tried by them, and they patiently endured them."
-3. "Now of these things they had trial, or experience; their graces were tried by them, and they patiently endured them."
+3. "Their graces were tried by them, and they patiently endured them."

 ### John Wesley:
 1. And others — The apostle seems here to pass on to recent examples.